klaarnut/user-docs/en/glossary.md

 ## V
 **Vendor Name**

-The name of company or developer who develops the package such as:
+The name of company or developer who develops the package such as;

-                rvsitebuilder
+                - rvsitebuilder

 **View modes**